Crystal Lake Park Canada Geese Population and Management

 A coyote decoy, which must be moved frequently, is one of the management strategies the park district employed early on.
 More recently, a licensed and trained dog hazing service has helped limit goose impacts in portions of the park.

 It will never be the intention of the Urbana Park District to eliminate Giant Canada Geese from Crystal Lake Park.
 A part of nature and what makes the park great, the population can be an asset to the park.
-However, 80 geese remains too many for the park to support.
+However, despite the district’s ongoing and intensified management efforts, the impacts continued and concerns from the public persisted.
 After many years of public input, planning, and design, 2020 will see the park district investing over $2.5 million into shoreline restoration, habitat improvements, water quality improvements, and new recreational amenities such as a boat dock, fishing outcroppings and a new playground.
-Now, more than ever, it is the most important time to consider increased management efforts to ensure the goose population is controlled and investments in new landscaping and park improvements are protected from degradation.
+More than ever, it is the most important time to continue increased management efforts to ensure the goose population is controlled and investments in new landscaping and park improvements are protected from degradation.

-A rendering of the restored shoreline and lake improvements coming in 2020.
+A rendering of the restored shoreline and lake improvement work in 2020.

-After six years of egg and nest management, and dozens of other management strategies, the park district is considering the option of a Charity Harvest in Summer 2020.
-The Illinois Department of Natural Resources and the United States Department of Agriculture Wildlife Services administer and conduct the Charity Harvest program to collect the geese, transport them to a poultry processing facility, have the meat processed, and donate the meat to a food bank.
-If a Charity Harvest is pursued, it does not mean Canada Geese will fully be removed from Crystal Lake Park.
-In fact, it means that the geese within the park will have higher quality habitat and create a safer experience for geese and humans alike.
+After six years of egg and nest management, and many other management strategies, the park district moved forward with a Charity Harvest in Summer 2020.
+The Illinois Department of Natural Resources administered the Charity Harvest program and issued the permit for the collection and culling of geese to take place.
+The United States Department of Agriculture Wildlife Services conducted the collection and harvest of geese in late June.
+They reported 175 geese were humanely collected, transported to a poultry processing facility, and then donated the meat to a food bank in northern Illinois close to where the processing took place.
+Since the harvest has been performed, it does not mean Canada Geese have been fully be removed from Crystal Lake Park.
+In fact, it means that the geese remaining within the park have higher quality habitat and create a safer experience for geese and humans alike.
+The day of the collection, 35 of the collected geese were released back into the park and their numbers continue to fluctuate as the geese continue to move in and out of the park.
+Management efforts will continue to maintain a reduced population that is in better balance with the ecology of the lake and surrounding park.

 A timeline of goose management in Crystal Lake Park